 Staying in communication with dispatch can be crucial for a safe and successful trip.
 Dispatchers can provide valuable information to drivers, such as traffic updates, road closures, and weather conditions.
 They can also help drivers navigate unfamiliar areas and provide assistance in case of an emergency.

-In addition to keeping drivers informed, regular communication with dispatch also allows dispatchers to track the driver’s progress and ensure that they are on schedule.
+In addition to keep drivers informed, regular communication with dispatch also allows dispatchers to track the driver’s progress and ensure that they are on schedule.
 If a driver is running behind schedule, dispatchers can adjust the route or schedule to ensure that the driver is still able to make their delivery on time.
 This can help prevent drivers from feeling rushed or stressed, which can lead to unsafe driving practices.

 Moreover, dispatchers can monitor the driver’s driving behavior and provide feedback to help them improve their driving skills.
 This can include tips on how to drive more safely or efficiently, such as avoiding sudden lane changes or maintaining a consistent speed.